Children's Book Authors Available for Appearances

 Beverly Barras Vidrine, author of Thanksgiving Day Alphabet, Halloween Alphabet, A Christmas Dictionary, A Mardi Gras Dictionary, Easter Day Alphabet, and St. Patrick’s Day Alphabet, teaches children not only about these holidays, but she also teaches about the words that define them.
 The power of words is a central theme of her presentations, which also include readings from her books.
 When speaking to fourth graders, she also discusses fiction and nonfiction writing.
 Ms. Vidrine is listed on the Louisiana State Artists Roster as an author and storyteller.
 Rates: $350/day plus expenses.
 Ms. Vidrine resides in Lafayette, LA.

-Joan Waites is the illustrator of nearly 40 books, including Moon’s Cloud Blanket, The Waving Girl, Daniel Boone: Trailblazer, F is for Firefighting, and P is for Police.
-Her school programs include a presentation on the art of creating illustrations to accompany a picture book manuscript.
+Joan Waites is the illustrator of over 45 books for the trade and educational markets.
+Titles for Pelican include Moon’s Cloud Blanket, The Waving Girl, Daniel Boone: Trailblazer, F is for Firefighting, P is for Police,and Monsieur Durand’s Grosse Affaire.
+Her debut title as both author and illustrator An Artist’s Night Before Christmas, will be published in 2017.
+School visits include a presentation on the art of creating illustrations to accompany a picture book manuscript.
 Students will be shown how an illustrator does research, creates thumbnails, completes finished sketches, and finalizes art for publication.
-Sessions will also include reading of a selected book or books and a hands-on activity or art project.
+Sessions will also include reading of a selected book or books and a hands-on writing and/or art activity.
+She is also available for Artist-in Residence programs.
 Rates are negotiable with the illustrator.
 Ms. Waites resides in Silver Spring, MD.
-Visit www.joanwaites.com for more information.
+Visit www.joanwaites.com or contact jwstudio@msn.com for more information.

 Christina Wald is the illustrator of Annie Jump Cannon, Astronomer.
 Christina loves traveling to schools and libraries to share the life of an illustrator with students.
 Presentations are appropriate for K-6.
 She lives in Cincinnati, OH.
 Rates: $150/presentation or $250/half-day (2-3 presentations), $400/full day (up to 6 presentations), plus expenses.
 For more information, visit http://www.christinawald.com/.